wso2/docs-is/en/docs/tutorials/configuring-Single-Sign-On.md

 	      </tr>
 	      <tr class="even">
 	         <td><strong>NameID format</strong></td>
 	         <td>The service provider and identity provider usually communicate with each other regarding a specific subject.
 That subject should be identified through a Name-Identifier (NameID) , which should be in some format so that It is easy for the other party to identify it based on the format.
 There are some formats that are defined by SAML2 specification.
-Enter the default value of this format ( <code>                   urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress                  </code> )</td>
+Enter the default value of this format ( <code>                   urn:oasis:names:<zero-width space>tc:SAML:1.1:nameid-format:emailAddress                  </code> )</td>
-	         <td><code>                   urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress                  </code></td>
+	         <td><code>                   urn:oasis:names:<zero-width space>tc:SAML:1.1:nameid-format:emailAddress                  </code></td>
 	      </tr>
 	      <tr class="odd">
 	         <td><strong>Certificate Alias</strong></td>